hespanha/tenscalc/doc/sphinx/basics.rst

 many of the usual |matlab| operators and functions, which have been overloaded to operate on |tenscalc| symbolic expressions.

+.. warning:: To speed up operations, the class |tcalculus| keeps some information in a few auxiliary global variables.
+Before defining a new computation or optimization it is a good idea to clear these variables with

+     clear all

+   If this is not possible, one can use the following method to just clear |tcalculus|'s auxiliary global variables

+   .. method:: Tcalculus.clear

+   However, after using this method, any instances of the |tcalculus|
+   class that remains in memory becomes invalid and will lead to errors if used in a subsequent computations or optimizations **without necessarily resulting in a syntax error**.
+It is thus strongly advised to use ``clear all`` rather than ``Tcalculus.clear``.

 .. _Tvariable-section:

 Symbolic variables